Enterprise groups - Getting Started

 - Determine which account will be the primary login (e.g., corporate office, headquarters).
 Create the first Enterprise group under this account.
 The primary login will have administrator rights to manage the Enterprise group.

-- If you have existing Alarm.com accounts and want to add the existing users to an Enterprise group, the users must be deleted from individual locations and recreated under the appropriate Enterprise group.
+- If you have existing User codes on the Single System level that you would like span across multiple locations, the users must be deleted from individual locations and recreated on the Enterprise Group level.

-- Removing users from a single site and adding to Enterprise:
+- Removing users from a single system and adding to Enterprise:

 - If the user is currently receiving text or push notifications, please make note of their mobile carrier and other details that will need to be entered again when the user is recreated.